5 Things I Wish I Knew Before I Got My Tattoos Removed

 Check again if your tattoo was done by an amateur or a professional

-If your tattoo was done by an amateur, then you’re in luck.
+You’re in luck if your tattoo was done by an amateur.
 Tattoos done by amateurs are the ones that offer promising tattoo removal results.
 When I had my first consultation with Dr. Neil Oropeza, he asked me about the age of my tattoos and if they were done professionally.
 He also asked me about the quality of the ink.
 He was worried that my tattoo artists used vegan ink because he said the PicoSure treatment is not the best choice for that type of ink.
 It’s helpful to reach out to your tattooist before going to any clinic to help you answer such questions.

 Amateur tattoos are uneven and did not penetrate deeply into the skin, making the whole tattoo removal procedure challenging yet easier to treat.
 Professional tattoo artists are more skilled in penetrating the ink deep into your skin, thus the tattoos are more difficult to remove or fade naturally.